Xuxa e o Tesouro da Cidade Perdida

 Director Góes developed the script based on influences from films such as Indiana Jones Raiders of the Lost Ark, other influences include Allan Quatermain's Lost City of Golds and William Shakespeare's Midsummer Night's Dream.
 In addition to containing references of Inca and Scandinavian mythology, Brazilian folklore (in the figure of Curupira) and patriotic-environmental pedagogy, used in the territorial defense of the Amazon.

 The film debuted on December 17, 2004, in 320 rooms in Brazil.
 It performed well at the box office, grossing R$7 million reais with more than 1,331,652 million box offices.
 Tesouro da Cidade Perdida received widespread criticism from critics and audiences.

 Plot

 Barbara (Xuxa Meneghel), a timid and monosyllabic biologist, lives in Beirada D'Oeste, a fictional city bordering the Amazon rainforest.
-She leads a gang of heroes who will stop at Igdrasil, a legendary underground city, populated by descendants of Vikings that crossed the Atlantic and plunged into the Amazon River.
-Barbara confronts Igor (Marcos Pasquim), her ex-husband, with whom he restrains his passion and interrupted romance, and leads the heroes, with two brothers of 8 and 9 years, dangerous, dangerous and disgusting to reach Igdrasil. in the capture of the villain, who stole from Igdrasil the sacred treasure, which is astonishing as well as valuable.
+She leads a group of heroes to Igdrasil, a legendary underground city, populated by descendants of Vikings that crossed the Atlantic and ventured into the Amazon River.
+Barbara confronts Igor (Marcos Pasquim), her ex-husband, who still holds a torch to her, joined by a pair of siblings on their quest for Igdrasil.
+A villain steals Igdrasil's sacred treasure.
 As a token of the encounters and disagreements of the heroes and villains that lead to the lost city and its treasure, there is the Curupira, a magical personage of the Brazilian folklore, that fulfills the functions of Puck, personage of the Nordic folk of the piece A Midsummer Night's Dream, of William Shakespeare, the basis of our plot.
-In addition to being a (well) free adaptation of this classic Shakespeare comedy, Xuxa e o Tesouro da Cidade Perdida is also an adventure film with elements of fantasy mixed with historical facts and events, as well as moments of danger, suspense, emotion, romance and mood fit for people of all ages.